Saurabh-Thakre/100-days-of-code/log.md

 ### Day 7: May 3 , 2021

-**Progress**: 7th day, I've choosen a new project to build an Python AI Virtual assiatant.
-Today it was all about having my AI speak my name and couple other things.
+**Progress**: 7th day, I've chosen a new project to build a Python AI Virtual assistant.
+Today it was all about having my AI speak my name and a couple of other things.

 **Thoughts**: I loved the pyttsx3, speech_recognition and wikipedia python library, its super awesome.